 Dogs: David Blaine ("Blainey," Mini Dachshund)

-Loves: detective novels, cheese, and bourbon
+Loves: writing fiction, crime novels, cheese, and bourbon

 Deep commitment to anti-racism, anti-oppression, and ending mass incarceration